 If you’re curious about how Josh’s mind works, take a look at the way his latest venture, Volley, came to be.

 In recent years, video messaging apps have not only become trendy, but they also proved to be essential.
 Tools like Snapchat and Marco Polo had caught Josh’s interest, even though he couldn’t quite put his finger on the service he wanted to create.
 Then the pandemic hit, and suddenly all the pieces fell into place.
 The world needed a better way to communicate.
 This is was the starting point for Volley, a video messaging app for work.

-You’re probably thinking, “not another work communication app,” and we get it.
+You’re probably thinking, “not another work app,” and we get it.
 With platforms like Slack and Zoom, the market seems to be oversaturated with tools that enable teams to communicate however widely dispersed they are.
-The way Josh thinks of it, these tools are divided into two forms, asynchronous and synchronous
+The way Josh thinks of it, these tools are divided into two forms, synchronous and asynchronous communication.